-As part of the recruitment process for Senior Managers, HR will ensure that a gap analysis of the candidate's technical competences and the requirements of the role is carried out, and a development plan is put in place to ensure candidates address gaps in their knowledge within a specific timeframe.
+As part of the recruitment process for Senior Managers and other roles as required by regulation, Human Resources perform a fit and proper assessment and review the candidate's skillset against those required by the role.
+The candidate's technical competence is assessed, and a development plan is put in place to ensure candidates address gaps in their knowledge within a specific timeframe.
+This includes market knowledge; business model and strategy; risk management framework; governance, oversight and controls; and regulatory framework and requirements.